Performance Management Washington County School District-Revised 9-12-00; Revised 8-9-11.

 3.6.
 Processes for Administering Discipline Policies.
 The forms of discipline enumerated above shall be administered in accordance with the following procedures and in accordance with the provisions of applicable laws.
 Release of disciplinary actions to any party other than the subject of the record is subject to the limitations, conditions, and requirements of the Utah Governmental Records Access and Management Act, UCA § 63G-2-202.

 3.6.1.
 Verbal Warning.
 A verbal warning should be stated clearly and should tell the employee that the specific conduct in question is unacceptable.
 Corrective action shall be specified.
 The person giving the verbal warning shall, immediately after it is given, document it in writing and state that it is a verbal warning.
 The writing shall be forwarded to the Superintendent to be placed in the employee's personnel file and a copy will be given to the employee.
-The writing so placed in the employee's file may be used, if necessary, in subsequent disciplinary proceeding.
+The writing so placed in the employee's file may be used, if necessary, in subsequent disciplinary proceeding.3.6.2.
+Written Warning.

-3.6.2.1.1.
-Where the misconduct is sufficiently serious, as determined by the supervisor, to warrant the initiation of disciplinary action at this level.
+3.6.2.1.
+A written warning shall be given:3.6.2.1.1.
+Where the misconduct is sufficiently serious, as determined by the supervisor, to warrant the initiation of disciplinary action at this level.3.6.2.1.2.
+Where previous warnings were ineffective to cause the correction of the offensive conduct.

 3.6.2.2.
 The written warning shall:

 3.6.2.2.1.
-Be forwarded to the Superintendent to be placed in the employee's personnel file.
+Be forwarded to the Superintendent to be placed in the employee's personnel file.3.6.2.2.2.
+Be personally delivered to the employee.

 3.6.2.2.3.
 Be signed by the employee for the sole purpose of showing that he or she received and reviewed it.